-Tea Ceremony Experience in Japan May Not Be For Every Traveler
+Tea Ceremony Experience in Japan Is Not For Every Traveler

 One of the most frequently recommended experiences for travelers in Japan is tea ceremony, especially in Kyoto.
 It’s an activity that many find intriguing, but in my opinion, it may not be for everyone.
 In this travel guide, I want to share my personal experience and insights.
 It’s not about labeling the experience as good or bad, but considering that we all have limited time to enjoy Japan with so many things to do, I hope my perspective can help you decide whether it’s something you should include in your itinerary.